-Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current active and inactive employees.
-Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.
+Based on those assumptions, the pension plan's fiduciary net position and the OPEB plan's fiduciary net position were projected to be available to make all projected future benefit payments of current active and inactive employees.
+Therefore, the long-term expected rate of return on pension plan and OPEB plan investments was applied to all periods of projected benefit payments to determine the total pension liability and total OPEB liability.

-The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
+The long-term expected rate of return on pension plan and OPEB plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
 The target allocation and best estimates of arithmetic real rates of return for each major asset class are summarized in the following table:

-Asset Class Target Allocation Expected Real Rate of Return
+Asset Class Target Allocation Long-term Expected Real Rate of Return

-Domestic equity pools 28.00 % 5.60 %
+Domestic equity pools 28.00 % 5.70 %

-Private equity pools 18.00 8.70
+Private equity pools 18.00 9.20

 International equity pools 16.00 7.20

-Fixed-income pools 10.50 (0.10)
+Fixed-income pools 10.50 0.50

-Real estate and infrastructure pools 10.00 4.20
+Real estate and infrastructure pools 10.00 3.90

-Real return, opportunistic, and absolute pool 15.50 5.00
+Absolute return pools 15.50 5.20

-Short-term investment pools 2.00 (0.90)
+Short-term investment pools 2.00 -

 Total 100.00 %